embecosm/simpletuner/README.md

 ### Running Simpletuner on native machine
 Running Simpletuner is a two-step process:
-1) Generate the flags file the Combined Elimination will use:
+#### 1) Generate the flags file the Combined Elimination will use:
 ```
-$ ./gen-flags.py --cc $(which gcc) > flag-sets/my-flag-set.flags
+$ ./gen-flags.py --base-opt O2 --cc $(which gcc) > config/my-flag-set.json
 ```
+ - `--base-opt O2`: Use the `-O2` optimisation flag as the "base" for the configuration.
+ - `--cc`: The C compiler to use.

-2) Run Simpletuner, optimising the example project for size using the above flags:
+#### 2) Run Simpletuner, optimising the example project for size using the above flags:
 ```
-$ ./simpletuner.py --context ExampleWorkerContext --benchmark size --flags-file flag-sets/my-flag-set.flags --cc $(which gcc) -j $(nproc)
+$ ./simpletuner.py --context ExampleWorkerContext --benchmark size --config config/riscv.O2.json --cc $(which gcc) -j $(nproc)
 ```
+ - `--context ExampleWorkerContext`: use the `ExampleWorkerContext` class implemented in `context/ExampleWorkerContext.py`.
+ - `--benchmark size`: Optimise the flags for the `size` benchmark, the implementation of which is provided by the `ExampleWorkerClass` class.
+Note that this parameter will be specific to each context class, and context classes provide simpletuner with information of what benchmarks they support.
+ - `--config flags/riscv.O2.json`: Use the provided configuration as the starting point for optimisation. `config/riscv.O2.json` is provided as part of this repository, however you can generate your own configuration if you wish.
+ - `--cc`: The C compiler to use.
+Note that its the reponsibility of the context class to actually play nice and use this parameter.
+Nothing is stopping you from calling your own arbitrary C compiler from within the context class `compile()` method hook, but you should honour this parameter if you can.
+ - `-j`: Number of threads to start.
+More = Better.

-This will start a lengthy Combined Elimination run for the `ExampleWorkerContext` (with a very noisy log output) accross `nproc` threads for the native system compiler.
+This will start a lengthy Combined Elimination run for the `ExampleWorkerContext` (with a very noisy log output) across `nproc` threads for the native system compiler.

+#### Live output viewing

 To view the live output, look into the `workspace/` directory (which should be created when running `simpletuner` for the first time), and look into the latest directory.
 Every time you run `./simpletuner`, the script will generate a timestamped directory under the `workspace/` directory which will contain all the data and output for the current invocation.
 Typically it might look something like this: